Earth Song: Music video

 The video was filmed in four geographic regions (Americas, Europe and Africa).
 The first location was the Amazon rainforest, where a large part was destroyed a week after the video's completion.
 Natives of the region appeared in the video and were not actors.
 The second scene was a war zone in Karlovac, Croatia, with famous Serbian actor Slobodan Dimitrijević and the residents of the area.
 The third location was Tanzania, which incorporated scenes of illegal poaching and hunting into the video.
-No animals were harmed in the making of the "Earth Song", as the footage came from documentary archives.
+No animals were harmed in the making of "Earth Song", as the footage came from documentary archives.
 The final location was in Warwick, New York, where a safe forest fire was simulated in a corn field.

 The video was also included on the video albums: HIStory on Film, Volume II, Number Ones and Michael Jackson's Vision.